Received a Tax Notice? Respond and Resolve with our Tax Experts.

 Tax Filing for Self-Employed Under the Real Profit Scheme

 This method provides a means to calculate your self-employment tax by subtracting legitimate business expenses from your annual income and then paying taxes on the remaining profit.
+This method is applicable for those who have not opted for the presumptive income scheme.
 Here's what you need to know.

 • Claiming Deductions: